Skip to main content

 1. Digtal Streaming Services

-The Mexican music market is also undergoing a rapid transition towards digital streaming services.
+The Mexican music market is also undergoing a rapid transition toward digital streaming services.
 In 2022, the Mexican music market was estimated to be worth approximately $571 million.
-It is estimated that there were approximately 20 million users of digital music, a figure that has been driven by an increase in the number of people subscribing to digital music services.
-It is projected that by 2027, the market will have reached a value of $741 million.
+It is estimated that there are approximately 20 million users of digital music, a figure driven by an increase in the number of people subscribing to digital music services.
+It is projected that by 2027, the market will reach a value of $741 million.

 The expansion of the Mexican music market is creating a pressing need for more robust copyright protection.
-The development of the music industry in any country is contingent upon the establishment and reinforcement of a robust legal framework.
+The development of the music industry in any country is contingent upon the establishment and reinforcement of a strong legal framework.
 Without the assurance of copyright protection, the production of music will inevitably be constrained.
-In Mexico, the Mexican Society of Authors and Composers (SACM) and the Phonogram and Video Producers Association (AMPROFON) have been established to protect the music industry and advocate for the rights of holders of intellectual property rights.
+In Mexico, the Mexican Society of Authors and Composers (SACM) and the Phonogram and Video Producers Association (AMPROFON) have been established to protect the music industry and advocate for the rights of intellectual property holders.

 In the context of music streaming services in Mexico, Spotify has the largest market share at 30%, followed by YouTube Music at 19% and Amazon Music at 16%.
 It would appear that Apple Music does not wield as much influence as might be assumed.